geopython/pywps/docs/deployment.rst

 more advised.
 PyWPS is runs as a `WSGI
 <https://wsgi.readthedocs.io/en/latest/>`_ application on those servers.
 PyWPS
 relies on the `Werkzeug <http://werkzeug.pocoo.org/>`_ library for this purpose.

+Then the daemon has to be started too.

 Deploying an individual PyWPS instance
 --------------------------------------